porjo/gocstat/README.md

 [![godoc/gocstat](https://godoc.org/github.com/porjo/gocstat?status.png)](https://godoc.org/github.com/porjo/gocstat)

-gocstat reads selected statistics about Linux containers.
+gocstat is a Go library for reading selected statistics about Linux containers.
+It should be considered Beta and not suitable for production.

 Containers are discovered by walking `BasePath` periodically Containers removed from the system are automatically pruned